Umbragloom/website/content/posts/blog/life-changes.md

 This test is typically done for around 3 minutes, which is about the time it took to walk from the waiting room to the X-ray room.
-By the time I got to the X-ray I was completely out of breath and having a difficult time holding my breath.
+By the time I got to the X-ray I was completely out of breath and having a difficult time holding my breath for the xrays.
 After walking back and waiting for a few moments i'm escorted to a ED room where the nurse tells me they believe based on the X-ray failing the walk, They believe it is not Pneumonia, but CHF, Congestive heart failure.